djordje/li3_usermanager/README.md

 ## TODO

 * Write unit tests for application
-* Finish `ManageUsers` controller
+* Finish `ManageUsers` controller (Add abillity to edit user, and move some logic to models to so we can reuse it in console commands)
-* Write console command for creating root user
+* Finis console command
 * Wait to some ACL solution, or extend **li3_access** to enable true power of user groups!